rglster/polars_simple_tutorial/README.md

-# polars_simple_tutorial
+# Polars simple Tutorial

-A simple tutorial in docusaurus style
+This is a simple tutorial using docusaurus.
+Nothing more, nothing less.